cardano-scaling/hydra/docs/docs/how-to/incremental-decommit.md

 <details>
 <summary>Alternative using websocket</summary>

-We can also submit a `Decommit` client input using a websocket:
+We can also submit a `Decommit` client input using a WebSocket:
 ```shell
 cat alice-decommit-tx-signed.json \
   | jq -c '{tag: "Decommit", decommitTx: .}' \